 What are the age range you actually have in your school?

-We currently offer from Nursery up to Year 12.
-In September 2020, we will be opening Year 13, always following the British Curriculum (A LEVELS).
+We currently have from Nursery up to Year 12.and in September 2020, we will be opening Year 13, always following the British Curriculum (A LEVELS).

 What is the school schedule?